modmore/docs/en/01_Commerce/v1/02_Product_Catalog/Add_to_Cart_Form.md

   "success": true, // true or false
-  "message": "Added <Name of Product> to your cart.", // a localised success/error message "redirect": false, // false or the url to redirect the user to "errors": [], // an array of errors
+  "message": "Added <Name of Product> to your cart.", // a localised success/error message "redirect": false, // false or the url to redirect the user to "redirect_method": "GET", // GET or POST.
+When this is POST, and redirect is a URL, you should create a form and submit it "redirect_data": [], // An array of name => value pairs of data to submit when redirect_method = POST "errors": [], // an array of errors
   "output": "... the full html that would have normally been shown ...", "order": { // information about the order / cart contents